lavanya23-8/ML-WebApp-/README.md

 The Diabetes Prediction Web App is a machine learning–based web application that predicts whether a person is likely to have diabetes based on health-related parameters such as glucose level, BMI, age, blood pressure, and insulin level.

-The app uses a trained ML model (built with Python) and a Flask web framework for backend integration, providing an easy-to-use interface for real-time prediction.
+The app uses a trained ML model (built with Python) and a Flask web framework for backend integration, providing an easy-to-use interface for real-time prediction

 # Features